libreobjet/open-guide/this_book.md

 Object
 ---------

 There are a lot of ways of printing and binding this book.
-On the following lines we explain how we have made it, if you got a different way of doing it, you are, of course, free for doing it.
-If you have bind your copy in a new way we would like to encourage you to attach  the instruction to the book.
+Below, we explain how we have made it.
+If you have a different way of doing it, you are, of course, free to do it your way.

-### Early prototype, a fast and cheap way

-We used this way of binding for making our earliest prototype, but as it is a very fast and cheap way you can use if you do not want to waste a lot of time and money fabricating your copy or if you need to make a lot of copies.

-Materials and tools:
-- Din A4 folios (12-20, depending the version of the book)
-- An Din A4 Printer
-- Staples (1 or 2 per copy)
-- Stapler

->Step 1
->Print the book in booklet mode.
-You can use a software like *Bookletimposer* for sorting the pages in a correct way.

->Step2
->Fold the pages

->Step 3
->Put a staple in the middle.

-### Advanced prototype, cute but cheap way

-We used this way of binding for making our last prototype on the workshop Interactivos?'15.
-This version is a little bit more sophisticated than the previous one, but is also affordable by anyone and is possible its fabrication using common tools.
+We used this way of binding for making our prototype on the workshop Interactivos?'15.
+This version is affordable by anyone and is possible to fabricate using common tools.

-Materialas:
+Materials:

--Din A4 sized folios (12-20, depending the version of the book) -Din A4 sized Cardboards
+-DIN A4 sized folios (12-20, depending the version of the book) -DIN A3 sized Cardboards
--An Din A4 Printer
+-A DIN A3 Printer
 -A drill for spiral binding or a minidrill
 -Thread
 -A needle